-Mr. Wojcik clarified that the building is currently owned by Metro1 Realty, which also owns a building across the street.
+Mr. Wojcik clarified that the building is currently owned by a company affiliated with Metro1 Realty, which also owns a building across the street.
 Invasive Species is negotiating with the owner of an adjacent empty lot to lease it for parking after 5 p.m.
 The facility is still in the permitting phase and will open in summer 2017.